MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 You can use the Microsoft Authenticator app on your iOS device to create a seamless passkey sign without being prompted again to use single sign-in (SSO) to sign in to other Microsoft apps, such as Microsoft OneDrive, SharePoint, and Outlook.

-Once you've created the passkey, you can use the Authenticator passkey for single sign-on (SSO) for logging into native Microsoft application.
+Once you've created the passkey, you can use the Authenticator passkey for single sign-on (SSO) for logging into native Microsoft applications.
 Similar support for Android devices is coming during preview.

 First, you need to register a passkey using the WebAuthN flow where you scan a QR code by completing the following steps: